 - Next, whisk together your almond milk, olive oil, sugar, blood orange juice, vanilla bean paste/extract, and orange zest in a separate mixing bowl.
 Once evenly mixed, slowly incorporate the bowl of sifted dry ingredients until a smooth cake batter has formed.

 - Add the batter to the greased spring-form pan.
 Before putting the pan into the oven, tap the cake pan on the counter to release any large bubbles.
-Add to the oven and bake for 40-45 minutes or until a toothpick comes out clean when inserted into the middle.
+Add to the oven and bake for 30-40 minutes or until a toothpick comes out clean when inserted into the middle.
+If you are using a larger pan, check the cake at the 25 minute mark as it will cook faster.

 - Remove the cake from the oven and let cool to room temperature.